casparwb/Syzygy.jl/README.md

 ### Important keyword arguments
 - `t_sim`: total simulation time, which can either be a `Number`, in which case the simulation time will be `t_sim` multiplied by the period of the outermost binary, or it can be a `Quantity`, i.e., a number with a (time) unit, in which case the simulation time is simply `t_sim`.
-- `npoints`: number of snapshots to save.
-With this parameter, a snapshot will be taken every `(t_end - t_start)/npoints`, and will therefore be uniformly distributed in time.
-You can also use the `saveat` argument from `DiffEq`, which can take in an array of specific times, or other types.
+- `npoints`: See section on Saving controls.
+- `saveat`: See section on Saving controls.
+- `save_every`: See section on Saving controls.
 - `alg`: the solver to use.
 Default is the 8-th order Runge-Kyutta-Nyström method as described in the DiffEq 2nd order ODE solver [docs](https://docs.sciml.ai/DiffEqDocs/stable/solvers/dynamical_solve/).
 This is an adaptive solver, thus the only solver arguments are the absolute and relative error tolerances, which can be set using `abs_tol` and `rel_tol` respectively.
 By default they are both set to  `1e-10`.
 - `dt`: time step.
 Only used if the solver is not adaptive, such as `VerletLeapfrog`, `McAte5`, `Yoshida6`, etc..
-Can either be a `Number` or a `Quantity`, where a `Number` would specify a timestep equal to `dt` multiplied by the innermost orbital period.
+Can either be a `Real` or a `Quantity`, where a `Real` would specify a timestep equal to `dt` multiplied by the innermost orbital period.
 - `showprogress`: whether to display a progress tracker, showing the current absolute system time and its percentage of `t_sim`.
 Will slow down the simulation.
 - `verbose`: whether to output information about the setup and the final outcome, including total runtime and energy loss.
+- `max_cpu_time`: Maximum amount of CPU time a simulation should run.
+Default is Inf.
 - `callbacks`: see section on callbacks.
 - `potentials`: see section on potentials.